Recorded Future-SecurityTrails

 Connection Name: The desired name for the connection.

-Site: Specifies the site to use the integration connection.
+Site: The site on which to use the integration connection.
 Use the drop-down menu to select the site.
-The Share to Internal Sites option enables all sites defined as internal sites to use the connection.
+The Share to Internal Sites option enables all internal sites to use the connection.
 Selecting a specific site will only enable that site to use the connection.

 Recipient site for events from connections Shared to Internal Sites: This field is displayed when Share to Internal Sites is selected for the Site field, allowing selection of the internal site for deploying the integration connection.

-Agent Name (Optional): Specifies the proxy agent required to build the connection.
+Agent Name (Optional): The proxy agent required to build the connection.
 Use the dropdown menu to select the proxy agent from a list of previously configured proxy agents.

-Description (Optional): Add a description for the connection.
+Description (Optional): The description for the connection.

-Tenant (Optional): When configuring the connection from a master tenant site, users have the option to choose the specific tenant sites to share the connection with.
+Tenant (Optional): When configuring the connection from a master tenant site, users can choose the specific tenant sites with which to share the connection.
 Once this setting is enabled, users can filter and select the desired tenant sites from the dropdowns to share the connection.

 Configure User Permissions: Defines which users have access to the connection.